matt-humphrey/phx-book-search/README.md

 # BookSearch

-This was an exercise from DockYard Academy.
+This is an exercise from DockYard Academy.

-The purpose was to practice integrating Phoenix and Ecto, add search functionality to the database, and test the controller and context functions.
+The purpose is to practice integrating Phoenix and Ecto, add search functionality to the database, and test the controller and context functions.